Radcliffe Camera: Later history as part of the university

-After the Radcliffe Science Library moved into another building, the Radcliffe Camera became home to additional reading rooms of the Bodleian Library.
-The interior of the upper reading-room houses a six-foot marble statue of John Radcliffe, carved by John Michael Rysbrack.
-It now holds books from the English, history, and theology collections, mostly secondary sources found on Undergraduate and Graduate reading lists.
+After the library as such moved out, the Radcliffe Camera came into use as additional reading rooms of the Bodleian Library.
+The interior of the upper reading room houses a six-foot marble statue of John Radcliffe, carved by John Michael Rysbrack.
+The building now holds books from the English, history, and theology collections, mostly secondary sources on undergraduate and graduate reading lists.
 There is space for around 600,000 books in rooms beneath Radcliffe Square.

 The Radcliffe Camera has been the site of several student-led protests.
 In November 2010, the building was occupied by students for over twenty-four hours, as part of wider national protest against proposed changes to university funding and substantial increases in the cost of tuition.
 In October 2023, the building was sprayed with orange paint in a protest by Just Stop Oil against Oxford University's links to fossil fuel companies such as Ineos.
 In May 2024, pro-Palestinian activists set up a tent encampment of the grounds of the Radcliffe Camera as part of the 2024 University of Oxford pro-Palestinian campus occupations demanding that Oxford University divest from Israel.